PSP-1 - Capability Model and Grammar

 - enforcer: Str - DID/identifier of the enforcing CEP (audience).

-- channel: Str - profile representing the live session's binding.
+- channel: Str - the live session's channel binding profile identifier.

 - ctx: